スキップする

 A mixture of species is indicative of a stable and productive grazing system and will give sheep access to a more balanced diet with a larger selection of species available.

-There are a number of different factors that influence feed production from native pastures, and these include the following:
+There are a number of different factors that influence feed production from native pastures and include the following:

 • Stocking rate.